Lionheart (1990 film): Plot

 Lyon decides to help Hélène and Nicole without their knowledge.
 Through Cynthia, he joins the local street fighting circuit and has the profits delivered to Hélène in the form of checks, with Joshua claiming that her husband subscribed to life insurance prior to his death.
 Lyon defeats a number of high-profile fighters, including a dirty-fighting Scotsman, a wrestler in a squash court, and a martial artist in a shallow swimming pool.
-Seeing as Lyon is not keeping his winnings and spurns her advances, Cynthia grows suspicious of Lyon and jealous towards Hélène and puts her assistant Russell on Lyon's trail.
+Seeing as Lyon is not keeping his winnings, and spurns her advances, Cynthia grows suspicious of Lyon and jealous towards Hélène and puts her assistant Russell on Lyon's trail.
 Similarly, the two Legionnaires sent after Lyon stake out Hélène's apartment and eventually try to capture Lyon: he is saved by Russell but suffers a broken rib.
 Hélène, who has witnessed the attack, learns the truth about the nonexistent insurance policy, whereupon she finally acknowledges Lyon as Nicole's uncle.

 Cynthia arranges for Lyon to fight with Attila, an undefeated combatant whose style includes giving his opponents the illusion of a fighting chance, only to permanently disable them with callous finishing moves.
 Cynthia agrees to hand Lyon over to the Legionnaires after the fight.
 In order to skew the odds, she shows potential bettors an altered tape of Attila which makes him look like a poor fighter, while she bets her entire fortune on Attila.
 Realizing Lyon is hurt, Joshua unsuccessfully tries to talk him out of the fight.

 As the fight proceeds, Attila recognizes Lyon's rib wound and takes full advantage of it.
 When Attila appears to have won after repeatedly knocking down his opponent, Joshua begs Lyon to give up the fight and offers to split the winnings from his own bet against Lyon.
 This angers Lyon, who summons his remaining strength to defeat Attila with a series of kicks, knee blows and brutal punches.
 Lyon pummels Attila senseless but spares him, leaving Cynthia with a big debt and his family cared for with his own winning stake.
-The Legionaires capture Lyon, but with remorse listening to his niece's cry at the farewell to Lyon, they release him a couple of blocks away and wish him luck with his new life in America.
+The Legionnaires capture Lyon, but with remorse listening to his niece's cry at the farewell to Lyon, they release him a couple of blocks away and wish him luck with his new life in America.
 The film ends with Lyon reunited with his family and Joshua.